rreezN/dtu_mlopsproject/README.md

 | Testing     |  394 |  177 |   88 |      306 |      30 |    57 |    184 |   237 |   164 |   270 |
 | Interesting |    6 |    6 |    6 |        6 |       6 |     6 |      6 |     6 |     6 |     6 |

+Additionaly, a *dummy* data set was created, with each class containing 500 training images, 50 validation images and 30 testing images.
+This was done as GitHub Actions are restricted by the [GitHub hardware specifications](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources), meaning running tests on all data is unfeasible.
+Therefore a representative sample has been selected.

-The images vary in size and thus need to be transformed to a standard size.
+The images vary in size and thus need to be transformed to a standard size, consisiting of three RGB channels with height and width being 224 (3, 224, 224).
+Additionally, data is normalised based on the mean and standard-deviation for each channel from the model specifications i.e. the normalisation values of the data that the original model was trained on.

-## What deep learning models do you expect to use?
+## What deep learning models do you expect to use? <a name="deeplearning-model"></a>
 We intend to use the model [ConvNeXt V2: Co-designing and Scaling ConvNets with Masked Autoencoders](https://arxiv.org/abs/2301.00808), which is a recent update to the original ConvNeXt.
 The model contains pre-trained models of different sizes, of which we will be using the pretrained 3.7 million parameter model, Atto.

-# Deploy locally
+# Deploying the model <a name="deploying"></a>

+## Local Deployment <a name="deploying-locally"></a>
 To deploy locally, first install [torchserve](https://github.com/pytorch/serve).

 If your model is not already converted to torch_jit, then it needs to be done so.
 For pytorch lightning models, we supply a script.
 Simply run the following in a terminal, with the path to the model to be converted, and the path of the save location of the output model: